This post lists hundreds of free things to do in NYC.

 We also cover this information in our audio tour with GPS, though not free, is just $1.99 to download.

-9. Seasonal Free Things To Do
+9. Best Free Things To Do By Season

 All four seasons in NYC bring with them all sorts of free activities.